 Tiddlywinks is often compared to croquet, if croquet were played with 24 balls (and less fresh air).
 It has some things in common with lawn bowls or curling, without the compulsive cleaning of the latter or the hayfever of the former, but tiddlywinks game strategy is much more complex.
 Advanced play is similar to how chess would be played if it were possible to miss when taking a pawn.

 Tiddlywinks normally involves players standing in close proximity in a relatively confined space.
 As of 2020/2021, this seems, at least in the short term, to cause a problem.

 Games should be held according to safety protocols agreed by the players and government/University guidelines: potentially wear a mask, don't have a large gathering in one place, take turns at a table, don't have a celebratory hug at the end of the game, etc. — please be sympathetic to the needs of your opponent.
 Where possible, attempts are being made to arrange games to be played "outside" in gazebos (winks mats don't work when they have been rained on).
 Players are encouraged to apply enough clothing (notably to forearms) to limit the transfer of an infection via the playing surface — also Cambridge can be cold outside.
 History suggests that winking in gloves is a bit tricky, though.
-At the time of writing, arrangements for Lent term 2021 are still in flux, and no doubt will become clearer as CUTwC gets experience with the new academic year.
+At the time of writing, arrangements for 2021 are still in flux, and no doubt will become clearer as CUTwC gets experience with the new academic year.